Enerep/App-Contest/README.md

 - **Roll the Dice**: Simply enter your options and let the virtual dice roll.
 The outcome?
 An educated selected choice to keep things exciting and spontaneous.

-- **AI-Powered Insights**: Not just a game of chance, DiceDecide uses the ChatGPT API to provide a brief rationale for your decision, combining randomness with a touch of AI intelligence.
+- **AI-Powered Insights**: Not just a game of chance, DiceDecide uses the OpenAI API to provide a brief rationale for your decision, combining randomness with a touch of AI intelligence.

 - **Multi-Option Flexibility**: Whether it's two choices or twenty, Dice Decide can handle multiple options with ease, ensuring every possibility gets a fair roll.